 The intended recipients of the information;

-Your details are stored securely on a third-party communications platform PageUp and are only accessible by Penrith City Council Recruitment staff.
+Your details are stored securely on a third-party communications platform, PageUp.
+Your details are only accessible by Penrith City Council Recruitment staff.

-Is the supply of the information required by law or is voluntary;
+Is the supply of the information required by law or is it voluntary?

 The supply of your contact details are not required by law and are completely voluntary.